How The Media Are Using Encryption Tools To Collect Anonymous Tips

 "We're living in a golden age of leaks but we're also living in a golden age of surveillance," Timm says.
 "It is very easy for the government, for example, to subpoena a Google, or a Verizon, or an AT&T to get a journalist's phone records, or email records, that tells them who they talked to, when they talked to them, and for how long.
 Over the past 8 or 10 years, the government has been able to prosecute a record number of journalists, and the primary way they've been able to do this is because of their increased surveillance capabilities."

 That heavier scrutiny of the press and its sources has come from both sides of the aisle.
-This month, President Trump directed the Justice Department to investigate what he calls "criminal leaks" coming from the federal government, and in a speech Friday at Conservative Political Action Conference, he said journalists should not be allowed to use unnamed sources.
+This month, President Trump directed the Justice Department to investigate what he calls "criminal leaks" coming from the federal government, and in a speech Friday at the Conservative Political Action Conference, he said journalists should not be allowed to use unnamed sources.

 The Obama administration used the Espionage Act multiple times to prosecute leaks (more than any other administration according to PolitiFact), as well as secretly seizing Associated Press reporters' phone records.